-PAN MACMILLAN SA ABOUT US:
+PAN MACMILLAN SA:

 Pan Macmillan SA is one of the largest general book publishers in South Africa, with a growing local list of titles published under the Picador Africa and Macmillan imprints.
 Pan Macmillan represent a number of group company imprints in South Africa including Macmillan, Pan, Picador, Tor, Kingfisher, Macmillan Children’s Books, Macmillan USA and Priddy Books.
 In addition the company also represents some major international publishers including: Orchard Books and Hodder Children’s Books; Walker Books; Guinness World Records and Quadrille.